rishabhjain16/VSR-LLM/README.md

-# VSP-LLM (Visual Speech Processing incorporated with LLMs)
+# VSR-LLM (Visual Speech Recognition incorporated with LLMs)

 ## Introduction

-WORK IN PROGRESS
+### WORK IN PROGRESS

-This code is Forked from: https://github.com/Sally-SH/VSP-LLM We are working to update it for specific usecase of using Avhubert for Visucal Speech Recognition
+This code is Forked from: https://github.com/Sally-SH/VSP-LLM.

+We are working to update it for specific usecase of using Avhubert for Visual Speech Recognition
 ## Model checkpoint

 You can find checkpoint of our model in [here](https://drive.google.com/drive/folders/1aBnm8XOWlRAGjPwcK2mYEGd8insNCx13?usp=sharing).